kubernetes/kubernetes/examples/volumes/glusterfs/README.md

 glusterfs-cluster   10.240.106.152:1,10.240.79.157:1
 ```

-We also need to create a service for these endpoints, so that they will be persisted.
+We also need to create a service for these endpoints, so that they will persist.
 We will add this service without a selector to tell Kubernetes we want to add its endpoints manually.
 You can see [glusterfs-service.json](glusterfs-service.json) for details.

 Use this command to create the service: